MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 ### Creating an environment for an existing interpreter

-Visual Studio normally locates an installed Python interpreter by checking the registry, but it but may not find it if the interpreter is installed in a non-standard fashion.
+Visual Studio normally locates an installed Python interpreter by checking the registry (following [PEP 514 - Python registration in the Windows registry](https://www.python.org/dev/peps/pep-0514/).
+However, Visual Studio may not find it if the interpreter is installed in a non-standard fashion.
 In such cases, you can point Visual Studio directly to the interpreter as follows:

 1. Select **+ Custom...** in the Environments Window, which creates a new environment and opens the [**Configure** tab](#configure-tab) described below.)